nikzei/coaching/README.md

 - If you like to take notes, have a notepad or device handy
 - Please keep in mind that I am still in training and may not get everything perfect.
 I appreciate your patience and understanding.

-#### Coaching versus mentoring versus therapy <a name="Coaching versus mentoring versus therapy"></a>
+#### Coaching versus mentoring versus therapy
-<i> Often people ask about how coaching is different from therapy.</i> One of the key differences is that in coaching, we will be focused on the present and the future, rather than digging in to the past.
+Often people ask about how coaching is different from therapy.
+One of the key differences is that in coaching, we will be focused on the present and the future, rather than digging in to the past.
 Another key difference is that in coaching, you'll come with a specific topic and we'll focus on it rather than have a stream of consciousness discussion.

-<i>People also often ask about how coaching relationships is different from mentoring ones.</i> Generally, a mentor is someone who has expertise and offers advice to someone with less experience.
+People also often ask about how coaching relationships is different from mentoring ones.
+Generally, a mentor is someone who has expertise and offers advice to someone with less experience.
 In contrast, coaches might not not have substantive expertise in the industry or area of their clients.
 The role of a coach is not to offer advice but instead to guide a client through a process of self-discovery and problem-solving to achieve their goals.

 Coaching sessions are confidential.
 When I hold a session with you, I will not share what we discuss with others and I will not record or take detailed notes.

-#### My journey to coaching <a name="My journey to coaching"></a>
+#### My journey to coaching

 I had my first experience with leadership coaching through the [Treasury Executive Institute (TEI)](https://home.tei.treasury.gov/) while I was working with 18F, a digital services consultancy housed within the federal government.
 At the time, I was transitioning from being an individual contributor to managing teams.
 The experience opended doors for me, expanding my ideas of what was possible for both me and the teams that I was leading.
 That was years ago.
 I have continued to work with coaches over the years to help me when I hit road blocks or when I need support with stepping outside of my comfort zone.

 Since then, I've continued to work with coaches to help me push through roadblocks and step outside my comfort zone.
 It's been an incredible journey and the coaches that I've worked with have helped me develop greater range and resilience in many areas of my life.
 Having the privilege of receiving guidance and support from some amazing coaches has been a great source of inspiration for me.
 It has encouraged me to want to help others in their personal and professional development.
-I'm looking forward to learning and developing the valuable skills that my coaches have honed over time.

  You can learn more about my professional background on [LinkedIn](https://www.linkedin.com/in/nikki-zeichner-82689412), and about my personal story included in the [Techies project](https://techiesproject.com/nikki-zeichner/).